share-secrets-safely/cli/README.md

 Even though its output won't be matched, its input will be matched perfectly, as well as its behaviour.

+### Roadmap to 4.2

+#### More powerful substitution

+When looking at helm it becomes evident how much more filters would be needed to effectively adjust yaml files.
+This can be done either by adding all sorts of default filters, or add another substitution engine which sports most of them by default.

+* **ideas for handlebars filters**
+  - base64
+  - truncate

 ### Roadmap to 5.0
 #### Web of Trust for everyone